hylo-lang/specification/spec.md

 ## Modules

 1. A Val program organizes code into *modules*.
-A module is a collection of declarations.
+A module is a collection of declarations and import statements.
+Modules have the form:

+    ```ebnf
+    module-definition ::=
+      ( module-scope-decl | import-statement )*

+    module-scope-decl ::=
+      trait-decl
+      type-alias-decl
+      product-type-decl
+      extension-decl
+      conformance-decl
+      binding-decl
+      function-decl
+      subscript-decl
+      property-decl

+    import-statement ::=
+      'import' identifier
+    ```

 2. A module is called an *entry module* if it defines a public global function named `main` with type `() -> ()`.
 A program shall contain exactly one entry module.